Space industry of India: Mission DefSpace

+Industry overview

-ISRO and DOS continue to remain dominant in the national space sector, having launched more than 100 domestic and more than 300 foreign satellites for 33 countries, while private firms have gradually been gaining ground.
+ISRO and DoS continue to remain dominant in the national space sector, having launched more than 100 domestic and more than 300 foreign satellites for 33 countries, while private firms have gradually been gaining ground.
 In 2019, the space industry of India accounted for $7 billion or 2% of the global space industry and employed more than 45,000 people.
 Antrix Corporation expects the industry to grow up to $50 billion by 2024 if provided with appropriate policy support.

 In February 2020, there were 35 startups that came up in the space sector, of which three focused on designing rockets, 14 on designing satellites, and the rest on drone-based applications and services sector.
 The number further grew to over 40 in January 2021.
 Two companies, Skyroot Aerospace and AgniKul Cosmos, have tested their own engines and are in advanced stages of developing their own launch vehicles, while others have their launchers in the production pipeline and have launched satellites using ISRO rockets.

+The space industry has contributed $60 billion to India's gross domestic product (GDP) between 2014 and 2024.
+It created 96,000 direct jobs and 4.7 million indirect jobs, according to the Socio-Economic Impact Analysis of Indian Space Programme Report.
+India now has the eighth-largest space economy in the world, with space sector earnings reaching $6.3 billion as of 2023.

+The Indian economy has benefited from a multiplier effect of $2.54 for every dollar earned by the Indian space industry, according to the European consulting firm Novaspace, with India's space industry workforce being 2.5 times more productive than the country's wider industrial workforce.
+At a compound annual growth rate (CAGR) of 6%, the Indian space economy which is valued at approximately ₹6,700 crore ($8.4 billion) as of 2024 is projected to reach $13 billion by 2025, accounting for 2% to 3% of the worldwide space economy.
+The entire amount of money invested in ISRO over the past 55 years since its founding is less than NASA's annual budget.
+Compared to CNSA, which receives over $18 billion, and NASA, which works with a budget surpassing $25 billion, ISRO's annual budget in 2024 is approximately $1.6 billion.

+India's space industry aims to focus on various niches in the space domain, which include retrieving space data, constructing small satellites and cheap launches into orbit.